RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 - RS72304 - Avoid starting a master shard when both master and replica shards crash and the replica did not finish recovery
 - RS74469 - Fix for some Redis Active-Active + Redis Streams scenarios that could lead to shard crash during backup; failure to backup

+## Known issues

+- The ZRANGESTORE command, with a special _zset-max-ziplist-entries_ configuration can crash Redis 6.2.
+See more on the [Redis repository 10767] (https://github.com/redis/redis/pull/10767)

 ## Security

 ### Open Source Redis Security fixes compatibility